bank-chairat/gf-multiplication-grokking/README.md

 As the dataset grows (256 pairs at m=4 versus 65,536 pairs at m=8), full memorization becomes harder and slower, naturally narrowing the window in which a memorize-then-generalize split can occur.

+## Related work

+Nanda, Chan, Lieberum, Smith, and Steinhardt (2023), "Progress measures for grokking via mechanistic interpretability" (arXiv:2301.05217).
+The foundational result showing that transformers trained on modular addition learn a Fourier-based "Clock" circuit, representing numbers as points on a circle and implementing addition via rotation.
+This paper's methodology (reverse engineering a learned circuit via Fourier analysis of weights and activations) directly motivated this project's approach.

+"Grokking Finite-Dimensional Algebra" (arXiv:2602.19533, ICML 2026).
+A general framework studying grokking across finite-dimensional algebras, including finite fields, using a structure-tensor formalism to represent an algebra's multiplication as a bilinear map.
+This project's specific question, comparing the learned circuit to the real hardware log/antilog table implementation for GF(2^m), is more applied and specific than this general framework.

+"Circuit Synchronization Precedes Generalization: A Causal Precursor to Grokking."
+Introduces a metric (Frequency Synchronization Degree) that predicts grokking onset before it happens, based on the synchronization of Fourier sub-circuits during training, and shows this precursor is causal via targeted weight decay interventions.
+Not directly used in this project's analysis scripts, but part of the background motivating the overall methodology and the framing of grokking as a circuit-formation process.

+Zhong, Liu, Tegmark, and Andreas (2023), "The Clock and the Pizza: Two Stories in Mechanistic Explanation of Neural Networks" (arXiv:2306.17844).
+Shows that networks trained on the same modular addition task can converge on qualitatively different internal algorithms ("Clock" versus "Pizza") depending on hyperparameters and initialization, both achieving perfect accuracy.
+Cited here as background for why a negative result on one specific hypothesis (the Clock pattern in this project's GF(16) embeddings) does not rule out the model having learned a different, equally valid internal algorithm.

+## Reproducing this work

+All experiments were run on Google Colab (free tier, using a T4 GPU for GF(256) and larger field sizes; CPU is sufficient for GF(16) through GF(128)).
+See the individual scripts in `experiments/` for the exact hyperparameters used to produce each result.

+Dependencies: `torch`, `galois`, `numpy`, `matplotlib`, `tqdm` (see `requirements.txt`).